envoyproxy/examples/cors/example.rst

 You can now open a browser to view your frontend service at http://localhost:8000.

-Results of the cross-origin request will be shown on the page under *Request Results*.
+Results of the cross-origin request will be shown on the page under *Request results*.

-Your browser's ``CORS`` enforcement logs can be found in the browser console.
+Your browser's CORS enforcement logs can be found in the browser console.

 For example: